 According to the NPS ASMIS (Archeological Sites Management Information System) database, approximately 280 archeological sites have been recorded within the boundaries of the national recreation area (NPS 2010b).
 These sites include more than 270 prehistoric sites or isolated finds and at least 5 historic sites with structures.
-Prehistoric site types range from quarries to burned stone scatters, to rock art, to rock shelters, to village and "pueblo" sites.
-Of the recorded sites, none are listed in or considered eligible for listing in the National Register of Historic Places (NPS 2010b).
+Prehistoric site types range from quarries to burned stone scatters, to rock art, to rock shelters, to village and "pueblo" sites (NPS 2010b).